Luckily for me, no one ever called me Unoka — Okonkwo’s notorious slothful father in Achebe’s Things Fall Apart.

 Regardless, as we move from post-colonial African writing towards modern scenarios, the measure put in place by Achebe in his colossal Things Fall Apart, presently translated into some fifty languages, will for a long time remain the yardstick for assessing successful African writing.

 Ernest Alanki writes short stories, poems and novel length fiction.
-His works have appeared or will soon feature in The Journal of Microliterature, Dunia Magazine and The American Mensa ltd., writer’s magazine (Calliope), Big Stupid and Ngoh Kuoh Reviews.
-Now a Swedish citizen, he lives and works as an academic in Stockholm.
-As an author, his first novel Chocolate Shop Perverts has been recently published by HopeRoad Publishing.
+His works have appeared or will soon feature in The Journal of Microliterature, DUNIA Magazine and The American Mensa ltd., Writer’s Magazine (Calliope), Big Stupid and Ngoh Kuoh Reviews.
+Now a Swedish citizen, he lives and works as an academician in Stockholm.
+His first novel Chocolate Shop Perverts was published by HopeRoad Publishing.